 The Hood:

 Academic regalia includes a hood worn over the gown.
 The hood goes over your head and hangs down the back of your robe.
-Notice that the hood has a velvet strip along the part of the hood that touches your neck.
-The hood is oriented properly when the velvet is closest to your chin and the border of black material and colored trim (if present) are below the velvet.
-During the graduation lineup, you will have help arranging the material that hangs down the back to properly display the university colors of blue and gold.
-With the exception of doctoral candidates, the hood is worn for all main services of the graduation weekend i.e. the Baccalaureate Services on Sabbath morning, and the Commencement Services on Friday evening and Sunday morning.
-Doctoral candidates will carry their robe over their left arm as they march in the commencement service processional.
-When their name is called, they will present their hood to their major professor who will do the hooding (see the videos).
+Notice that the hood has a velvet strip along the part that touches your neck.
+The hood is oriented properly when the velvet is closest to your chin, with the border of black material and colored trim (if present) below the velvet.
+During the graduation lineup, you will receive help arranging the material that hangs down the back to properly display the university colors of blue and gold.
+Except for doctoral candidates, the hood is worn for all main services of the graduation weekend, including the Baccalaureate Services on Sabbath morning and the Commencement Services on Friday evening and Sunday morning.
+Doctoral candidates will carry their hood over their left arm as they march in the commencement service processional.
+When their name is called, they will present their hood to their major professor, who will perform the hooding. (see the videos).

 Other additions:

-Note this well that medallions (such as Phi Kappa Phi), honors cords and cultural stoles and honors cords issued by Andrews University academic entities are the only permissible additions to the academic regalia.
-Medallions or cords issued by clubs are not allowed.
-No other ornamentation can be added and flowers can not be worn or carried in the academic procession.
-This is an Andrews University graduation celebration with academic regalia and not a time to promote or recognize non-academic causes or events.
+Please note that only medallions (such as Phi Kappa Phi), honors cords, and cultural stoles issued by Andrews University academic entities are the only permissible additions to the academic regalia.
+Medallions, stoles or cords issued by clubs are not allowed.
+No other ornamentation, including flowers, can be worn or carried in the academic procession.
+This is an Andrews University graduation celebration with academic regalia, not a time to promote or recognize non-academic causes or events.
 Your sincere and enthusiastic cooperation is expected and greatly appreciated.
-Don't be offended if you are asked to remove non-academic additions to regalia.
+Please do not be offended if you are asked to remove non-academic additions to your regalia.

-To find your place in line, show up at least 20 or 30 minutes before the start of each event.
-Arrive late and you may not be allowed to march in.
-This is especially important for the commencement or graduation service because your place in line is critical (see "Finding Your Place in Line" below).
+To find your place in line, arrive at least 20 to 30 minutes before the start of each event.
+If you arrive late, you may not be allowed to march in.
+This is especially important for the commencement or graduation service, where your place in line is critical (see "Finding Your Place in Line" below).
 For all other services, the order of march is less important.
 Marshal assistants will help you and tell you when to enter.
-When you begin your walk down the aisle, note the distance to the graduates in front of you and try to maintain that same distance as you follow at a normal pace.
+As you begin your walk down the aisle, note the distance to the graduates in front of you and try to maintain that same distance at a normal pace.

 Order of March:

-Graduates march in first, always led by the Assistant Marshal (a faculty member carrying the university mace) who will indicate which row you are to sit in.
-For the commencement services, faculty in full regalia march in next and are followed by the President's Party.
+Graduates march in first, led by the Assistant Marshal (a faculty member carrying the university mace), who will indicate which row you are to sit in.
+For the commencement services, faculty in full regalia march in next, followed by the President's Party.

 Finding Your Place In Line: